-Jim Frankola – CFO:“Okay.
+- Jim Frankola – CFO: “Okay.
 So, 606, we’ve completed our historical work for 606.
 It doesn’t have a big impact on our software revenue, at least for the past year or two.
-It does accelerate services revenue into the earlier periods.
-So, let’s call for software revenue, it will be plus or minus one, two, three percentage points we think impact for services, it might be between 5% or 10% of either drag or tailwind, depending on what period you’re looking at.
+It does accelerate service revenue into the earlier periods.
+So, let’s call for software revenue, it will be plus or minus one, two, or three percentage points we think the impact for services, it might be between 5% or 10% of either drag or tailwind, depending on what period you’re looking at.
 And once again, we’ll provide all the details and the bridges once we close Q4.So, I don’t think 606 is going to have a big impact.
-And by way more broadly, the way we recognize the revenue the fact that most of our software is at its core open source, means that in general, most of our software offerings have revenue with very little upfront recognition.
+And way more broadly, the way we recognize the revenue is the fact that most of our software is at its core open source means that in general, most of our software offerings have a revenue with very little upfront recognition.
 So, that is one reason why there’s not much impact on 606.
 Regarding backlog, too soon.
 We’re not as focused on it right now as we’re closing the books and focusing on the merger.
-Let us get through the year and we’ll look to what sort of disclosures at what level in a 606 world we’ll give you on backlog.”
+Let us get through the year and we’ll look to what sort of disclosures at what level in a 606 world we’ll give you on the backlog.”

 Synopsys, Inc.: Q4 2018 Results – Earnings Call Transcript

 Our thoughts: This earnings call transcript has 9 references to ASC 606 where 8 out of the 9 are part of the company’s opening comments.
 While that section is worth a read, our focus is on the 9th reference to ASC 606.
 Specifically, an analyst asks a multi-part question that includes inventory and the company’s expected revenue recognition under ASC 606 as follows: